gap-packages/intpic/README.md

 Introduction
 ------------

-This is release 0.2.3 of the package `IntPic`.
-The aim of the package is to help visualising sets of integers and to create publication quality pictures of these sets.
+The aim of the package is to
+help visualising sets of integers and to create publication quality pictures of these sets.